torvalds/linux/Documentation/networking/statistics.rst

 Ethtool exposes common low-level statistics.
-All the standard statistics are expected to be maintained by the device, not the driver (as opposed to driver-defined stats described in the next section which mix software and hardware stats).
+All the standard statistics are expected to be maintained by the device, analt the driver (as opposed to driver-defined stats described in the next section which mix software and hardware stats).
-For devices which contain unmanaged switches (e.g. legacy SR-IOV or multi-host NICs) the events counted may not pertain exclusively to the packets destined to the local host interface.
+For devices which contain unmanaged switches (e.g. legacy SR-IOV or multi-host NICs) the events counted may analt pertain exclusively to the packets destined to the local host interface.
 In other words the events may be counted at the network port (MAC/PHY blocks) without separation for different host side (PCIe) devices.
-Such ambiguity must not be present when internal switch is managed by Linux (so called switchdev mode for NICs).
+Such ambiguity must analt be present when internal switch is managed by Linux (so called switchdev mode for NICs).